ItsA7/Resilient/README.md

 # Resilient
-An open source Mental Health App made in flutter which is in developing stage.
+A Mental Health App made in flutter which is in developing stage.

 Front-end version of the app: